Yolka1811/sales-performance-analysis/README.md

 ---

-## 🎯 Business Questions
+## Business Questions
 1. What is the daily revenue by category?
-2. What is the average daily revenue for each category?
+2. What is the average daily revenue?
-3. How much does each day deviate from the average revenue?
+3. How much does each day differ from the average?
 4. Does revenue increase or decrease compared to the previous day?

 ---

-## 🧠 Analytical Approach
+## Approach

-Daily revenue is calculated as:
+First, I calculated daily revenue using:

 SUM(price * quantity)

+Then, I used a window function to calculate the average revenue for each category without grouping the table.

-To compare each day with the category average, a window function is used:
+To check the trend, I used LAG to compare each day with the previous day:
-AVG(daily_revenue) OVER (PARTITION BY category)

-Short-term trends are analyzed using:
-LAG(daily_revenue)

-Trend direction logic:
-- 1 → growth
+- 1 = growth
-- -1 → decline
+- -1 = decline
-- 0 → no change
+- 0 = no change

 ---

-## ⚠️ Data Limitations
+## Data Limitation
-The dataset covers a short time period.
+The dataset includes only a few days.
-Trend conclusions are limited and should be interpreted carefully.
-A longer time range would provide more reliable insights.
+Because of this, we cannot make strong conclusions about long-term trends.
+For better analysis, we need more data.

 ---

-## 🛠️ SQL Techniques Used
+## SQL Skills Used
-- CTE (Common Table Expressions)
+- CTE
+- SUM
+- AVG OVER
-- Aggregation (SUM)
+- LAG
-- Window functions (AVG OVER, LAG)
-- CASE WHEN logic
+- CASE WHEN

----

-## ✅ Key Takeaways
-- Revenue fluctuates around the category average.
-- Short-term growth and decline patterns are visible.
-- Reliable trend analysis requires a larger dataset.